Skip to content

 If True, constructs the code in extended version.
 The default value is False.

-This function returns the code in systematic form, with the information set on the left.
+This class represents the code in systematic form, with the information set on the left.

 Examples: